UpTogether is not a traditional nonprofit.

-UpTogether is a community, a movement and a platform that highlight, invest in and accelerate the initiatives people in historically undervalued and financially under-resourced communities are taking to improve their lives.
+UpTogether is a community, a movement and a platform to highlight, invest in and accelerate the initiatives people in historically undervalued and financially under-resourced communities are taking to improve their lives.

 What We Believe